zhong-kh/PseudocodeTranspiler/Readme.md

 - **Please contact me**

 ## Disclaimer
 This project is not officially affiliated with Cambridge International.
 It is an independent tool designed to help students prepare for the AS & A-Level Computer Science exam.
-While every effort has been made to ensure accuracy, we do not guarantee that this tool perfectly replicates the exam environment.
+While every effort has been made to ensure accuracy, the contributor do not guarantee that this tool perfectly replicates the exam environment.
 Use at your own discretion.

 ## License
 This project is licensed under the MIT License, allowing free use, modification, and distribution with attribution.
 See the LICENSE file for details.